patricklarocque1/Transcriber-android-app/README.md

 Artifacts are under `app/build/outputs/apk/**` and `wear/build/outputs/apk/**`.

+## Quick test drive

+The current build ships with a simple, fake end-to-end path so you can verify the app scaffolding without real ASR/translation models.

+- Phone app only: launch `WristLingo`, press Start.
+You’ll be prompted for notifications on Android 13+.
+The foreground service will emit simulated captions every ~150 ms and display translated text like "Hello world [es]".
+Press Stop to end.
+- Wear app is a minimal launcher for now.

+No microphone access is used in this test mode.

 ## Release signing

 Both modules read optional signing config from `keystore.properties` at the repo root.
 Template: `keystore.properties.example`.